"You must plant the rain before you plant a seed or tree."

 Zephaniah Phiri Maseko, Zimbabwean farmer and rainwater harvesting visionary

-We teach communities a variety of strategies they can implement immediately to capture rainwater, revitalize their soil, prolong the growing season of their gardens and trees, protect their soil and crops from flooding, and even raise local groundwater and well levels.
+Communities have been taught a variety of strategies to capture rainwater, revitalize their soil, prolong the growing season of their gardens and trees, protect their soil and crops from flooding, and even raise local groundwater and well levels.
 A vision of the transformative impact of rainwater harvesting has inspired hundreds of households across rural Zaka, Zimbabwe to dig kilometres of trenches, diversion contours, infiltration pits, and in-ground water tanks, and to recycle their grey water.
 Combined with biointensive methods of nourishing the soil and a widespread tree-planting program, we are seeing the landscape renewed and restored.

 Rainwater harvesting is hot, hard, dusty work – but people are enthusiastically digging because they see the benefits.